weiwei-liu/anomaly_detection/readme.md

 The input is a small segment of the log file, in this case, 5 continuous events, and the target output is the next 5 continuous events following the input one.
 The general idea is that using this proposed NN model to train inputs and predicting the following outputs.
 Assuming the event sequences patterns between the clean and anomalous ones are different, then the preciting/test accuracy should be different using the same model and trained weights.

-Check model.py file for the details of encoder, attention, and decoder models.
+Check `model.py` file for the details of encoder, attention, and decoder models.

+#### Model Training

+Check `anomaly_detection_NN_train.ipynb` for details.

 #### Results

-The next step is to predict results using the above model and trained weights of each layer.
+The next step is to predict results using the above model and trained weights of each layer (saved in `sumitmodel_checkpoint` folder).

 The test inputs are processed using event sequence length `Tx = 5`, same as the trained data, while using stride `stride = 5` instead of 2.